Xiddoc/MashovAPI/README.md

 print("I was born on {}/{}/{}".format(date.day, date.month, date.year))
 ```

-The ``MashovAPI(username, password, school)`` class has a lot of features, methods, and helpful tricks, including extra aliases for some methods.
+The ``MashovAPI`` class has a lot of features, methods, and helpful tricks, including extra aliases for some methods.
 Here are most, if not all, of the methods that the MashovAPI class has to offer:
 ```python
 def login():